oevertonsouza/DesignPatternsCSharp/README.md

 I Created  ducks classes using interfaces and composition classes reducing coupling and dependence for herance this is strategy

 **2 Step**
-I needed a motive for use Facory and Abstracty Factory, so i used a ducks generator for generate a some ducks, after this, I created too a difference behavior of the ducks by countries, this force me to created a good way for use to same classes, but with resilience way, with this, i can add more ducks and your diferences behavior whithout so more problems.
+I needed a motive for use Factory and Abstracty Factory, so i used a ducks generator for generate a some ducks, after this, I created too a difference behavior of the ducks by countries, this force me to created a good way for use to same classes, but with resilience way, with this, i can add more ducks and your diferences behavior whithout so more problems.